ihmeuw/vivarium_research/docs/source/model_design/risk_factors.rst

 Odds
 ****

-Another measure of incidence is odds of disease, which is the ratio of the total number of cases to the total number of persons who remained disease free over the study period.
+Another measure of disease occurence or frequency is odds of disease, which is the ratio of the total number of cases to the total number of persons who remained disease free over the study period.

 +------------------------+-----------------------------------------------+
 |   Measure              | Math                                          |